Skip to content

 BD v FD [2016 EWHC] (Fam) 595

-A case involving very substantial assets, largely inherited, and consideration of how the other spouse's needs should be assessed.
+Acting in a case involving very substantial assets, largely inherited, consideration of how the other spouse's needs should be assessed.
 The court also considered the consequence of profligate spending by one spouse in the period leading up to the trial.

 KG v LG (No 2) [2015] EWFC 64

-A former wife's successful application for an appeal where her former husband was guilty of non-disclosure at the time of the divorce regarding his interest in two trusts.
+Acting for a former wife in her successful application for an appeal where her former husband was guilty of non-disclosure at the time of the divorce regarding his interest in two trusts.

 G v G [2015] EWHC 1512 (Fam)